Jackrao-Git/Blog---Confusion_matrix-Decision_tree/README.md

 ### Dynamic Programming

 Compared to the greedy algorithm, dynamic programming makes decision at each step considering current problem and solution to the previously sub-problem to reach the optimal solution.
 It breaks down a big problem into many simpler sub-problems and realizing the fact that the optimal solution to the big problem would be depended on the solution to the sub-problems on the way.
+If there are overlapping among these sub-problems it divides, then the solutions to these sub-problems can be saved and reused in the future without calculating them again.